danieledapo/danieledapo.github.io/content/post/category-theory.md

 require only another type parameter but `Either` is not because it requires 2 type parameters.
 Note that also `Either String Int` or `Int` are not type constructors because they're types and as such they require no type parameters.
+We can see a type constructor **T** as taking the type parameter and mapping it into category **T**.

 If we try hard enough we can also see how `fmap` is doing the mapping between morphisms, that is functions, from one category to another one.
 In fact it takes the morphism `a -> b` which is mapped to the morphism `f a -> f b` in category **F**.

-Here's an example implementation of functor for Maybe
+Here's an example implementation of Functor for Maybe

 ```haskell
 instance Functor Maybe where